Pathogenic-cmd/superstore/README.md

 - Analyze regional and shipping trends
 - Demonstrate practical skills in SQL, Power BI, Excel, and Python

+## ❓ Research Questions

+- What are the total sales and profit trends over time?
+- Which products generates the most/least revenue?
+- Which customer segments are most profitable?
+- Which product categories/sub-categories are top performers?
+- Which products have negative profit margins?
+- Which shipping modes are most commonly used?
+- Is there correlation between ship mode and profit/sales?
+- Who are the most valuable customers?
+- Are there customers with consistently unprofitable orders?

 ## 🛠️ Tools & Technologies

 | Tool         | Purpose                                                                 |